apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**National Chicken Wing Day deals: Get free wings at Wingstop, Buffalo Wild Wings, more**
+**Inside the powerful Peter Thiel network that anointed JD Vance**

-You can read more about it [here](https://news.google.com/rss/articles/CBMia2h0dHBzOi8vd3d3LnVzYXRvZGF5LmNvbS9zdG9yeS9tb25leS9mb29kLzIwMjQvMDcvMjgvbmF0aW9uYWwtY2hpY2tlbi13aW5nLWRheS0yMDI0LWRlYWxzLWZyZWUvNzQxMzkxMDUwMDcv0gEA?oc=5).
+You can read more about it [here](https://www.washingtonpost.com/technology/2024/07/28/jd-vance-peter-thiel-donors-big-tech-trump-vp/).

 ## Requirements
 - Python 3.8